Limited Company Guide

 Company expenses: what a limited company can deduct

 Allowable company expenses reduce taxable profit before corporation tax is applied.
-Getting the expense picture right is foundational to every other planning decision: a weak profit number produces weak extraction decisions, distorted salary and dividend comparisons, and an unreliable retained profit figure.
+Getting this right is foundational to every other planning decision.
+A weak profit number produces weak extraction decisions, distorted salary and dividend comparisons and an unreliable retained profit figure.

 The basic rule: wholly and exclusively

-An expense is allowable for corporation tax purposes if it is incurred wholly and exclusively for the purposes of the trade.
+An expense is allowable for corporation tax if it is incurred wholly and exclusively for the purposes of the trade.
 HMRC applies this test to both sole traders and limited companies.
-For companies, the standard is the same as for sole traders, but the company's legal separation from its directors can make the distinction clearer.
+For companies, the legal separation from directors can make the distinction clearer.

-Practical consequence: expenditure on business operations — accountancy, software, equipment, professional fees, marketing, business insurance, rent for office space used solely for business, staff costs and similar items — is generally deductible.
-Expenditure that benefits the director personally is generally not, unless a proportionate business split is applied.
+In practice: accountancy, software, equipment, professional fees, marketing, business insurance, office rent and staff costs are generally deductible.
+Expenditure that benefits you personally is generally not, unless a proportionate business split is applied.

-The test is applied to the purpose of the expense at the time it is incurred, not its eventual use.
+The test applies to the purpose of the expense when it is incurred, not its eventual use.
 A software subscription bought to run the business is allowable.
-The same subscription bought primarily to support a personal interest with occasional business use is not, or is only partly so.
+The same subscription bought primarily for personal use with occasional business use is not, or is only partly so.

 Director expenses through the company

-Directors can be reimbursed by the company for genuinely business expenses they have paid personally.
-These reimbursements are tax-free to the director and allowable for the company, provided they meet the wholly and exclusively test and are properly documented.
+You can be reimbursed for genuinely business expenses you have paid personally.
+These reimbursements are tax-free to you and allowable for the company, provided they meet the wholly and exclusively test and are properly documented.

-Common director expenses include: business travel (not commuting), accommodation for genuinely business trips, subsistence during business travel, professional subscriptions relevant to the director's role, and home office costs where the director works from home under a formal arrangement.
+Common director expenses include: business travel (not commuting), accommodation for genuine business trips, subsistence during travel, professional subscriptions relevant to your role, and home office costs where you work from home under a formal arrangement.

-The home office treatment for company directors is slightly different to that for sole traders.
-A director who uses part of their home as an office can either: be reimbursed by the company at a flat rate (HMRC provides guidance on acceptable amounts); or formally rent office space from themselves to the company, though this has additional tax consequences that need to be handled carefully.
+Home office treatment for company directors is slightly different from sole traders.
+If you use part of your home as an office, you can either be reimbursed at a flat rate (HMRC provides guidance on acceptable amounts) or formally rent office space from yourself to the company.
+The rental route has additional tax consequences that need careful handling.

 Benefits in kind and the P11D

-Some expenses provided by a company to a director — a company car, private medical insurance, a beneficial loan — are treated as benefits in kind rather than direct reimbursements.
-Benefits in kind are reported on form P11D and are generally subject to income tax (charged on the director) and employer Class 1A NI (charged on the company at 13.8%).
+Some expenses the company provides to you, a company car, private medical insurance, a beneficial loan, are treated as benefits in kind rather than direct reimbursements.
+Benefits in kind are reported on form P11D and are subject to income tax (charged on you) and employer Class 1A NI (charged on the company at 13.8%).

-The tax efficiency of benefits in kind depends on the specific benefit and the director's personal tax position.
-A company car that qualifies for a low benefit-in-kind charge may still be efficient at basic rate.
-Private medical insurance, which is charged at cost for BIK purposes, is typically a straightforward non-BIK efficiency only if the premium is modest.
+The tax efficiency of each benefit in kind depends on the specific benefit and your personal tax position.
+A company car with a low benefit-in-kind charge may still be efficient at basic rate.
+Private medical insurance is charged at cost for benefit-in-kind purposes, making it efficient only if the premium is modest.

 This calculator does not model benefits in kind.
-If benefits form a material part of the extraction or remuneration package, factor them in alongside salary and dividends when assessing the overall position.
+If benefits form a material part of your extraction or remuneration package, factor them in alongside salary and dividends when assessing the overall position.

 Capital allowances vs revenue expenses

-Equipment, machinery and similar assets are generally capital expenditure rather than revenue expenditure.
+Equipment, machinery and similar assets are capital expenditure, not revenue expenditure.
 They are not deducted as an expense in the year of purchase through the profit and loss account.
-Instead, capital allowances apply — most commonly the Annual Investment Allowance (AIA), which allows companies to deduct the full cost of qualifying assets up to £1 million in the year of purchase.
+Instead, the Annual Investment Allowance (AIA) allows companies to deduct the full cost of qualifying assets up to £1 million in the year of purchase.

-In practice, for most small limited companies the AIA is large enough to cover all capital expenditure in the year, making the distinction between capital and revenue less critical than it is for larger companies.
-But the accounting treatment must still be correct — claiming equipment as a revenue expense when it should be a capital asset is an error that could lead to HMRC adjusting the profit and the resulting tax bill.
+For most small limited companies the AIA is large enough to cover all capital expenditure, making the capital versus revenue distinction less critical than for larger companies.
+But the accounting treatment must still be correct.
+Claiming equipment as a revenue expense when it should be a capital asset is an error that can lead to HMRC adjusting the profit and tax bill.

-Intangible assets — software licences, website development, brand costs — are treated differently again and may qualify for separate reliefs.
-The calculator assumes revenue expenses only and does not model capital allowances or intangible asset reliefs.
+Intangible assets, software licences, website development and brand costs are treated differently again and may qualify for separate reliefs.
+This calculator assumes revenue expenses only and does not model capital allowances or intangible asset reliefs.

 FAQ